Gojou-Satoru-8/FormValidation/README.md

-Here’s a small `README.md` for your project:

----

 # Form Validation with JavaScript and Bootstrap

 This project is a web-based form validation example built using **HTML**, **CSS (Bootstrap)**, and **JavaScript**.
 The form includes fields such as **Full Name**, **Email**, **Phone Number**, **Password**, and **Confirm Password**, with custom validation rules implemented for each field.